kecman/view/PLAN.md

 - [UI/UX] Load files in a separate thread and report loading progress in the mode line
 - [UI/UX] Feedback when refreshing a file gives the same result
 - [UI/UX] Define a plane and write the world coordinates of the intersection point by the mouse cursor.
 Use lmb click drag for measuring
+- [UI/UX,Bug] Print boost polygon unsupported message to the console, log more stuff to the console in general
 - [Robustness] Add tests for obj loading
 - [Camera,Bug] Fix erratic rotation when rotating about the selected axes
 - [UI/UX,Camera] Implement perspective projection